FarewellXzz/imageCarousel/README.md

 # imageCarousel by FarewellXzz
-jQuery plugin to play images
+jQuery plugin for playing images

 ## quik start